DIY Antique Writing Folio: Upcycling Old Books Idea [Video]

 Note: Make sure you leave enough room for your papers to slip into your bellyband when you glue it into place!

-Step 7: (Optional) Add book corners and extra embellishments
+Step 7: (Optional) Add book corners and extra embellishments.

 You should now have the base of your folio completed.
 Now for that extra special finishing touch!
 It’s up to you what embellishments you want to add.